Close Alert Banner

 Naloxone distribution by community organizations

-Through the Ontario Naloxone Program (ONP), eligible organizations in the KFL&A area can work with KFL&A Public Health to get free naloxone kits and training to offer to their eligible clients.
-Please note: KFL&A Public Health cannot provide naloxone for use in the workplace.
+Through the Ontario Naloxone Program (ONP), eligible organizations in the KFL&A area can work with KFL&A Public Health to get free naloxone kits to offer to their eligible clients.
+Please note: KFL&A Public Health cannot provide naloxone for use in the workplace other than for ONP-enrolled fire and police services and St John Ambulance.

 Eligibility requirements